 At Foot and Ankle Center of Lake City, our knowledgeable and highly-experienced podiatrist, Dr. Rion Berg, treats a wide range of podiatric problems that can cause pain in the ball of the foot, including:

-- Morton’s Neuromas.
-These enlarged, but benign, growths of nerves can occur anywhere in the body—and the feet are no exception.
-The most common neuroma of the foot, Morton's neuroma, develops between the third and fourth toe of either foot, and can be caused by traumatic injuries, repetitive stress injuries, abnormal foot structure, and improper footwear.
+Morton’s Neuroma is an enlarged, benign growth of nerves that occurs in the ball of the foot.
+It develops between the third and fourth toe of either foot, and can be caused by traumatic injuries, repetitive stress injuries, abnormal foot structure, and improper footwear.
 Treatment for this condition may include: alcohol injections to reduce the size of the neuroma, MLS laser therapy, and wearing shoes that don't put pressure on the neuroma.

-Hallux Rigidus, also known as stiff big toe, hallux rigidus is a condition that causes stiffness and pain in the great toe joint which, in turn, can cause pain when the ball of your foot bears weight.
+Hallux Rigidus, also known as stiff big toe, is a condition that causes stiffness and pain in the great toe joint which, in turn, can cause pain when the ball of your foot bears weight.
 This condition is progressive so treating early is recommended.
 This condition is caused by faulty foot mechanics, overuse through sports or other activities, or a previous injury to the toe.
 Treatments may include orthotics to correct the mechanics, icing and pain relievers, and wearing shoes with a rocker sole.

-Metatarsalgia is the clinical name for pain and inflammation in the ball of the foot, metatarsalgia makes walking, running, standing, and other weightbearing activities painful and difficult.
+Metatarsalgia is the clinical name for pain and inflammation in the ball of the foot.
+Metatarsalgia makes walking, running, standing, and other weightbearing activities painful and difficult.
 High arched feet, certain pre-existing foot conditions, high impact sports, and a previous foot injury are all risk factors for this condition.
 Treatments include wearing proper, supportive footwear, custom orthotics, and losing weight.

 Treatments for Ball of Foot Pain Relief